dokester/BayesicFitting/docs/Dimensions.md

 [[Handley et al.]](./references.md#handley) and the GalileanEngine [[Skilling]](./references.md#skilling1), [[Goggans]](./references.md#goggans).
 Especially we look at their performance in higher dimensions.

-But first we have to take a look at some properties of N-dimensional spaces.
+In section 2, we have to take a look at some properties of N-dimensional spheres.
+We show how space within a sphere is distributed when projected in various ways.

+In section 3, we take a closer look at the engines and list some variants we want to consider.

+In section 4, we exercise bpth engines in multi-dimensional spheres, starting from one points, to see whether the resulting walkers are iid.

+In section 5, NS runs the engines on a linear problem where the resulting evidences can be compared directtly with analytically calculated values.
+It also discusses how things are different (or the same) for non-linear problems.

+Section 6 TBW

+Section 7 discusses the results we have obtained.

-## Spaces.
+## 2. Spaces.

 To study properties of higher dimensional spaces we turn to a simple structure, the N-d unit sphere, i.e.  all points within a euclidean